OfficeDev/msteams-docs.es-ES/msteams-platform/m365-apps/prerequisites.md

 Opcionalmente, puede usar [Visual Studio Code](https://code.visualstudio.com/) para extender las aplicaciones de Teams a Office y Outlook.

-La extensión [Kit de herramientas de Teams para Visual Studio Code](https://aka.ms/teams-toolkit) (`v2.10.0` o posterior) proporciona comandos que pueden ayudar a modificar el código de Teams existente para que sea compatible con Outlook y Office.
-Para obtener más información, vea [habilitar la pestaña Personal de Teams para Office y Outlook](extend-m365-teams-personal-tab.md).
+The extension [Teams Toolkit for Visual Studio Code](https://aka.ms/teams-toolkit) (`v2.10.0` or later) provides commands that can help modify your existing Teams code to be compatible with Outlook and Office.
+For more information, see [enable Teams personal tab for Office and Outlook](extend-m365-teams-personal-tab.md).

 ## <a name="next-step"></a>Paso siguiente